Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 Is it telling you that you're scared but still committed?
 Then stay.

-Is it telling you that you've been here too many times, that your nervous system can't keep doing this?
+Is it telling you that you've been here too many times, that you can't keep doing this?
 Then trust that too.

 Your body knows things your mind doesn't want to acknowledge.
 Insomnia is uncomfortable, but sometimes it's also honest.